laujonat/Data-Structure-Algos/binary_tree/README.md

 3. Perform an in-order traversal of the right subtree.

 Your `#in_order_traversal` method should return an array that contains the data set underlying the BST, in sorted order.

-## What Our Tree Is and Isn't

-Great job!
-You've built a basic BST.
-This structure has all the features of a binary search tree, but it's important to know what this tree isn't: it is *not* a self-balancing tree.
-That's important, because we have no safeguard to ensure that our time complexities remain logarithmic for `#find`, `#insert`, and `#delete`.
-After phase 2, as a bonus, you can try to create a self-balancing tree and implement the rebalacing algorithm.

-Before you explore the world of AVL/self-balancing trees, go on to use your tree for some interview-style questions.
-It's more important that you do Phase 2 than the bonus, because phase 2 is similar to the kinds of exercises you may be expected to do on an actual interview.
-(No a/A student has ever been asked to implement a rebalancing algorithm or an AVL tree from scratch.
-No one.)

-Sally forth!
-Phase 2 awaits!

-## Phase 2: Binary Search Trees in Action

-In this part of the lesson, let's do an interview problem that involves a BST.

-#### `kth_largest`

-In the file, `bst_practical.rb`, write a function that takes in a binary search tree (as a `tree_node`) and an integer *k*, and returns the <i>k</i>th largest element in the BST.